jezzsantos/saastack/docs/how-to-guides/900-migrate-billing-provider.md

 You will also need to configure the basic rules and other policies in the BMS first, before you start configuring your customer data.

-For example, configure API Keys, Webhooks etc.
+For example, configure API Keys, Webhooks, etc.

 The last thing will be to explore whether the BMS supports a "sandbox" environment for you to play around with and test your migration.
 You don't want to be adding test data to your production customer data.